MechanicalMax/MaximusShurr.com/README.md

 This site is my digital home base, designed to showcase my journey as a full-stack developer and mechanical engineer.
 It's built to be a high-velocity conversion engine that reflects my "Cofounder" brand: I don't just write code; I ship complete, value-driven products.

-### ⚡️ Current Status: Milestone 2 Complete - Dynamic Case Study System
+### ⚡️ Current Status: Milestone 3 In Progress - Case Study Refactor Complete

 This project is under active development.

-**Milestone 2 is now complete!** The site now features a fully dynamic case study system with:
+**Case Study Refactor Complete!** The site has been fully migrated to use consistent "case study" terminology:

+- **Terminology Update**: All references changed from "work/portfolio" to "case study" throughout the application
+- **Route Migration**: Case studies now use `/case-study/[slug]` URLs instead of `/work/[slug]`
+- **Asset Migration**: All media assets moved from `/public/work/` to `/public/case-study/` structure
+- **Navigation Updates**: Homepage and navigation use "Case Studies" terminology consistently
+- **Featured Content System**: Homepage now displays "Featured Case Studies" with improved terminology
+- **Comprehensive Testing**: All property-based tests updated and passing with new structure

+**Core Features Include:**
-- Dynamic `/work/[slug]` pages for all 12 case studies
+- Dynamic `/case-study/[slug]` pages for all 12 case studies
 - MDX-based content management with YAML frontmatter
 - Automatic homepage tile generation from case study files
 - **Flexible Media Carousel System** - Automatically generates interactive carousels from asset folders